-What improvements are needed?: One area of improvement related to AB 705 is revising our credit ESL pathway and the corresponding mirrored noncredit ESL pathway.
-While our initial proposal in 2018 followed the Chancellor's initial guidance on integrating skills and exploring CSU/UC transferrable ESL courses, few credit ESL courses had been approved at the state-level causing our curriculum committee to have reservations with our vision.
-Now that the Chancellor's office has approved transfer-level credit ESL courses that are equivalent to English Composition for at least 13 California Community Colleges, our ESL department will revise and submit our revised credit and noncredit ESL pathways for approval.
-Our ESL sequence is compliant with AB 705 legislation and follows guidance from the Chancellor's Office, our professional CATESOL organization and current literature in the field of language acquisition.
+What improvements are needed?: One area of improvement related to external legislative mandates (AB 705 and AB 1805) is revising and staffing our credit ESL pathway and the corresponding mirrored noncredit ESL pathway.
+While our initial proposal in 2018 followed the Chancellor's initial guidance on integrating skills and exploring CSU/UC transferrable ESL courses, few credit

+ESL courses had been approved at the state-level causing our curriculum committee to have reservations with our vision.
+Now that the Chancellor's office has approved transfer-level credit ESL courses that are equivalent to English Composition for at least 13 California Community Colleges, our ESL department needs to revise and submit our revised credit and noncredit ESL pathways for approval.
+Unfortunately, we are short one full-time ESL faculty member making it extremely difficulty to staff current ESL courses and future AB 705 compliant ESL courses in our ESL sequence.
+Consequently, we need to replace a full time ESL faculty member in our department, so we can move forward with these external legislative mandates.